dapias/ContactFlowsTaylor/README.md

  ```
  ~$ julia contact_taylor.jl
  ```
-2. In a unix terminal execute julia as
+2. In a UNIX terminal execute julia as
  ```
  ~$ julia
  ```